jmanunderwood/rc522-PAM/README.md

 The PAM module itself opens and reads from the serial port, over which the Arduino is going to transmit the information read from the RFID chip.

-Once passed the username from the chip, the module compares it with the login name of the user trying to authenticate.
+Once passed the username from serial, the module compares it with the login name of the user trying to authenticate.
 If this fails, the module returns an Auth Error and lets the user try again.
 If it succeeds, then the user is allowed to input their password and continue  authenticating.